 Earlier this week, Jamaica decriminalized a marijuana minimum dose:

-Jamaica’s Parliament on Tuesday night gave final legislative approval to an act decriminalizing small amounts of pot and establishing a licensing agency to regulate a lawful medical marijuana industry.
+Jamaica’s Parliament on Tuesday night gave final legislative approval to an act decriminalizing small amounts of pot and establishing a licensing agency to regulate a lawful medical marijuana industry, including the use of the best cbd for pain problems.

 The historic amendments pave the way for a “cannabis licensing authority” to be established to deal with regulating the cultivation and distribution of marijuana for medical and scientific purposes.
 Officials say the island’s governor-general will formally sign it into law in coming days.